strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 Make sure you have MySQL running on your machine.
 Start it using the default port 3306.

-Install `loopback-connector-mysql` for the auth server:
+Change to the auth server dir and install `loopback-connector-mysql`:

 ```
 cd auth-server